soasis/text/documentation/source/design/lucky 7 extensions/speed.rst

 - ``output`` - The output range.
 Can be of any output range type, such as a ``unbounded_view<>`` with a ``back_inserter`` or a ``std::span`` for direct memory writes.
 The types only requirement is that you can write to it by getting an iterator from ``begin(...)``, and calling ``*it = value;``.
 - ``handler`` - The error handler used to perform the operation.
 Can be prefixed with ``from_`` or ``to_`` in the argument list to show it is one of two error handlers used to perform e.g. a transcode operation.
 - ``state`` - The state objects used to perform the operation.
 States are always passed by non-\ ``const``, l-value reference.
 Can be prefixed with ``from_`` or ``to_`` in the argument list to show it is one of two states associated with an encoding with the same prefix.
+- ``pivot`` - The :doc:`pivot range </api/pivot>` that can be used for any intermediary storage; should be used in place of allocating data within a routine so an end-user can avoid allocation if he/she desires for any intermediate productions.

 Extension Points: Forms & Return Types